 - Stanford tests evaluate listening skills through Grade 8; whereas, the Iowa Assessments evaluate listening skills only through Grade 3.

 - Also, the Iowa Assessments offer the Quantile® Framework for Mathematics for all grades.

 - Both tests require administrators to meet certain qualifying requirements.

 Sometimes a test publisher makes an agreement with a state department of education or a local school district for exclusive use of a particular form of the test for a limited time.
 In these cases, BJU Press Testing & Evaluation is prohibited from shipping that particular form of the test to that area.
 In those situations, our customers may use the other publisher's test.
-View availability for Iowa Assessments Online, Iowa Assessments paper/pencil, and Stanford 10.
+View availability for Iowa Assessments and Stanford 10.
 (Information is listed under the Restrictions heading.)